Smart metering

 Yes, the new meters support third-party loggers.
 If your meter already has a logger, it will be reattached after the meter is replaced.

 We’ll analyse water usage patterns to better understand demand at both local and regional levels.
-This helps us detect leaks more quickly, ensuring repairs happen sooner.
-By being smarter with how we use water, means more water for our homes, businesses, schools and hospitals.
+They also help us detect leaks more quickly, ensuring repairs happen sooner.
+Being smarter with how we use water means more water for our homes, businesses, schools and hospitals.